MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 Troves are also transferable NFTs, and can be found in the wallet of the owner.
 Be cautious with this: transferring the NFT also transfers the ownership of the position.

-### What types of collateral can I use on Nerite?
+### What types of collateral can I use on Mustang?

-Nerite works with the following ten collaterals:
+Mustang works with the following ten collaterals:
 - WETH (wrapped Ethereum)
 - wstETH (wrapped Lido ETH)
 - rETH (Rocket pool ETH)